P2KRobotics/TeamNumeric/README.md

                 Sai updating the wiki, works on qualification round.
                 All tried to solve the problem on qualification round

+ - 23-05-2023: Vishwanath worked on red color signal detecting logic for final round.
+               The code is working and commited to github

+ - 27-05-2023: Jayasimman worked on green color signal detecting logic for final round.
+The code is working and commited to github.

 # Our Plans